Shresth72/networking/google-aws/AWS.md

 ### Uploading any repository files on EC2

-- Create a cluster on AWS ECS to deploy the container
+- Create a cluster on AWS ECS to deploy the ECR container
 - Copy the URI of the container from the AWS ECR
 - Create a new task definition to run the image in the container